awesome-pro/neon-website/content/docs/guides/auth-okta.md

 touch .env.local
 ```

-## Setting up your Neon database
+## Setting up your Unique database

 ### Initialize a new project

-1. Log in to the Neon console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
+1. Log in to the Unique console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
 2. Select an existing project or click the **New Project** button to create a new one.
 3. Choose the desired region and LangChainversion for your project, then click **Create Project**.

-### Retrieve your Neon database connection string
+### Retrieve your Unique database connection string

 Navigate to the **Connection Details** section to find your database connection string.
 It should look similar to this: